chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-10-07-Integrate-with-Machine-Learning-APIs-Challenge-Lab.md

 image:
    path: /images/posts/qwiklabs/gsp329-cover.png
    fit: left
-excerpt: A brief procedure for the qwiklab practice GSP329.
-You will practice the skills and knowledge for getting a service account credentials to run Cloud Vision API, Google Translate API, and BigQuery API via a Python script.
+excerpt: A brief procedure for the Google self-paced lab GSP329 on Qwiklabs.
+You will practice the skills and knowledge for getting service account credentials to run Cloud Vision API, Google Translate API, and BigQuery API via a Python script.
 amp:
    youtube: true
 css: